optimove-tech/Optimove-SDK-iOS/README.md

 }
 ```

-Note: If your using you own 'FirebaseMessaging' (a.k.a you enter "true" on the 'useFirebaseMessaging' argument), you must notify Optimove for any changes in the `fcmToken` via calling
+>Note: If your using you own 'FirebaseMessaging' (a.k.a you enter "true" on the 'useFirebaseMessaging' argument), you must notify Optimove for any changes in the `fcmToken` via calling
 `optimove(didReceiveFirebaseRegistrationToken:` with the update `fcmToken` as argument.

-for example:
+For example:

 ```swift
 func messaging(_ messaging: Messaging, didReceiveRegistrationToken fcmToken: String) {